 Sault Ste.
-Marie/Algoma has many features in its favour that allow for some of the best Nordic skiing you’ll find in North America.
+Marie/Algoma has many features that allow for some of the best Nordic skiing you’ll find in North America.

 - The Canadian Shield, a vast wilderness region resting on 2 billion-year old rock, provides river flats to mountain tops for all-terrain skiing.

 - The eastern location on the shores of Lake Superior provides heaps of lake-effect snowfall (200 inches, 508 cm, annually).

-- A historically embedded Northern European skiing culture by immigrants to the city, leading to the development of endless kilometres of groomed trails, classic and skating, catering to all levels of ski prowess.
+- A historically embedded Northern European skiing culture by immigrants to the city, leading to the development of endless kilometres of groomed trails, classic and skating, catering to all levels of cross country ski prowess.

 - Two amazing wilderness trail systems: Stokely Creek/Algoma Highlands and Hiawatha Highlands.

 Your Ski Inn:

 - Trailhead Rooms – designed for the outdoor adventurer, they provide a larger foyer to store your gear and two Queen beds.